 - Use the recommended oil grade – if the manufacturer recommends using 5W-30 and you use 10W-30 you are lowering your gas mileage, and could potentially harm the engine.
 Always follow what the manual calls for.

 Everyone wants two things when they are behind the wheel of their car – good gas mileage and to get to and from their destination safely.
 Keeping your car in tip-top shape can help you achieve both of these goals.
 Don't put off your routine check-up any longer.

 Choose a More Fuel Efficient Car

-If you do all of the above mentioned things to help improve your gas mileage, but you’re still spending too much at the pump each week it may be time to look into a more fuel efficient car.
-Most car makers are making their vehicles with better MPG ratings, but it’s common knowledge that hybrid cars can save you large amounts of money when it comes to fuel costs.
-If you think this might fit your fancy you should research and learn everything about a hybrid car, and decide if it is the best decision for you.
+If you do all of the above mentioned things to help improve your gas mileage, but you're still spending too much at the pump each week it may be time to look into a more fuel efficient car.
+Most car makers are making their vehicles with better MPG ratings, but it's common knowledge that hybrid cars can save you large amounts of money when it comes to fuel costs.
+If you think this might fit your fancy you should research and learn more about hybrid cars, and decide if they are the best decision for you.